tomeshnet/tomesh.net/README.md

 Much of the content does not change, we primarily add new events.

 ### Events
 New events are added as new `.md` files in the [`_posts/`](https://github.com/tomeshnet/tomesh.net/tree/master/_posts) directory using an [event template](https://github.com/tomeshnet/tomesh.net/tree/master/_posts/_event-template.md).
 We request you copy the template if you are submitting a new event.

+### Announcements
+Announcements are displayed at the top of each page up until a defined date and should be kept to a short line length.
+Announcements are added as new `.md` files in the [`_announcements/`](https://github.com/tomeshnet/tomesh.net/tree/master/_announcements) directory.

+### Timeline Posts
+Timeline posts are displayed in reverse chronological order on the [timeline page](https://tomesh.net/timeline).
+Timeline posts are added as new `.md` files in the [`_timeline/`](https://github.com/tomeshnet/tomesh.net/tree/master/_timeline) directory.

 ## Development